Drones - Data Processing, Visualization, and Modelling Course

-UCD School of Geography is set to run a short summer course on Drones – Data Processing, Visualisation, and Modelling course over the summer period
+UCD School of Geography normally runs a short summer course on Drones – Data Processing, Visualisation, and Modelling course over the summer period.
+The dates for Summer 2024 will be announced in May.

-The cost will be €300 for the two days including morning and afternoon tea.
+The cost is typically €300 for the two days including morning and afternoon tea.

 A Certificate of Completion will be provided.